-- 1.4.1 The education provider has structures with the responsibility, authority and capacity to direct the following key functions: - a. planning, implementing and evaluating the program of study - b. setting policy and procedures related to the program of study - c. certifying successful completion of the training and education programs.

-- 1.4.2 The education provider uses medical, educational and information technology expertise in the development, management and continuous improvement of its training and education functions. - 1.4.3 The education provider applies its document policy and processes to identify and manage interests of staff and others participating in education and training related decision-making that may conflict with their responsibilities to the program.
+- 1.4.1 The education provider has structures with the responsibility, authority and capacity to direct the following key functions: - a. planning, implementing and evaluating the program of study - b. setting policies and procedures related to the program of study - c. certifying successful completion of the training and education programs. - 1.4.2 The education provider uses medical, educational and information technology expertise in the development, management and continuous improvement of its training and education functions. - 1.4.3 The education provider applies its documented policies and processes to identify and manage interests of staff and others participating in education and training-related decision making that may conflict with their responsibilities to the program.

-The structures responsible for designing the curriculum and overseeing the delivery and evaluation of the program of study should include members of the medical profession, as well as those with knowledge and expertise in medical education and cosmetic surgery education and training.
+The structures responsible for designing the curriculum, and overseeing the delivery and evaluation of the program of study should include members of the medical profession, as well as those with knowledge and expertise in medical education, cosmetic surgery education and training, and regulatory requirements.